lexahl/text-regurgitation/README.md

 lp -o lpi=10 -o cpi=17 output.txt
 ```

 Modifications: Adjust the values of `lpi` (lines per inch) and `cpi` (characters per inch) as needed.
+This code was made to create a file with formatting for printing on a thermal printer.
 If you would like to use your own files, move your text files into the folder as `sources.txt` and `references.txt` after removing the original files.
 Edit the formatting directly in the `regurgitate.py` file in the ## formatting variables section.

 Help: See <a href="https://www.nltk.org/install.html" target="_blank">Installing NLTK</a> for installation help with NLTK.